 A Bankart lesion is when the anterior/inferior portion of the labrum is torn away from the glenoid fossa.
 This is usually caused by a dislocation of the glenohumeral joint anteriorly, or forward.
 The main problem that can result from a Bankart lesion is recurrent anterior shoulder dislocations.
 If the shoulder continues to repetitively dislocate it can potentially cause further damage to different areas of the shoulder.
 For those individuals that continue to experience dislocations surgery is often a good decision.

 The surgical technique used to correct a Bankart lesion is simply called a Bankart lesion repair.
 The goal of the bankart surgery is to reconnect the torn labrum to the glenoid fossa, thus repairing and stabilizing the joint to prevent further dislocations.
-It is not within the scope of this paper to discuss the different surgical techniques.

 The rehabilitation process following a Bankart lesion repair begins almost immediately.
 Within the first few days following bankart surgery passive range of motion of the shoulder is begun.
 The patient should be properly instructed by their physical therapist and doctor as to what motions and activities are appropriate to do for regaining range of motion of the shoulder, as some motions are contraindicated.